theory-of-evrth/mood-check/README.md

 # MoodCheck

-A microservices-based MVP for mood tracking and suggestion.
+A microservices-based MVP for mood tracking and random quote.

 ## Services